NataliaVelasquez18/Election_Analysis/README.md

 The following are some examples of how this can be done:

-* Having a csv file with the tabulated election results such as the following:
+* We will have a csv file with the tabulated election results such as the following:

 <img src="https://github.com/nativelasquez-austin/Election_Analysis/blob/main/Resources/csv_file.png" width="250" height="250" />

-* Having Python version 3 installed in your machine.
+* Python version 3 will be installed in the computer we will perform the analysis.
 It is an open source program which means it's free

-* An example of how the code can be re-used is by replacing in the following piece of code the name of your csv file:
+* An example of how we can re-use the code is by replacing in the following piece of code the name of your csv file:

 <img src="https://github.com/nativelasquez-austin/Election_Analysis/blob/main/Resources/your_file_name.png" width="350" height="150" />

+* Another example.
+With the following piece of code, we will make sure that